The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-As shown, the covariance update in Equation \ref{eq:varUpdate} will densify the covariance matrix, filling in non-zero covariance blocks across entities as observations accumulate.
-A good choice of entities will result in few, and small in dimension and in magnitude $\bd{\Sigma}_{ij,\text{new}}$ off-diagonal blocks being non-zero in the full update.
-These are the blocks that the DEKF zeroes out to maintain the block diagonal covariance.
+As shown, the EKF covariance update in Equation \ref{eq:varUpdate} will densify the covariance matrix, filling in covariance blocks across entities as observations accumulate.
+A good choice of entities for the DEKF will result in few, and small in dimension and in magnitude, $\bd{\Sigma}_{ij,\text{new}}$ off-diagonal blocks being non-zero in the full EKF update procedures.
 We therefore suggest that reasonable entities to use, within the capabilities of available memory and computation, are commonly co-occurring non-zero parameter components of the gradient of the natural parameter.
-Entity identification can be empirical based on tracking these co-occurrences, but for many models, reasonable entities can be inferred directly from the model structure.
-However, when memory or computation are severely limited, each parameter can define an entity, resulting in a fully diagonal covariance matrix.
-On the other extreme, all parameters can define a single entity when parameters are few relative to the memory and computation requirements.
+Here we provide intuition on why that is a reasonable choice and note that it is trivial to identify such entities for factorization models.